 Everything sourdough crackers, also known as sourdough discard crackers, are my latest obsession.
 If you’ve never made homemade crackers before, you’re seriously missing out!
 They’re so much better than store-bought crackers, and they’re really not much of a hassle to whip up.

-If you’ve been on the Sourdough bandwagon for the past several months, you’re surely looking for recipes to use that sourdough discard.
+If you’ve been on the Sourdough breadstarter bandwagon for the past several months, you’re surely looking for recipes to use that sourdough discard.
 I’ve been making these crackers with my sourdough starter on repeat because they’re so addicting.
+It’s one of my favorite sourdough discard recipes.

-Also – I know I’m not alone in my love for everything seasoning!
+Also, I know I’m not alone in my love for everything bagel seasoning!
 I feel like this seasoning has really gotten popular over the last few years, and I’m SO very happy about that.
 I mean, garlic, minced onion and sea salt along with sesame and poppy seeds… I could sprinkle that mixture on so many different things!

 As much as I love traditional everything bagels, I think these everything sourdough crackers are even better.
 I can dip them in cream cheese, top with a piece of cheddar, to eat them all on their own.
 They’re tasty, easy to make, and versatile.
 It’s hard not to love them!